JEmnetu/Express-Note-Taker/README.md

 # Express-Note-Taker
-An Express Js based CRUD application that allows the user to write notes.
+An Express Js based CRUD application that allows the user to write, save, and delete notes.

+## About

+* The purpose of this assignment was to create a node express